 By Terry Trucco

-It resides in a gothic red brick building that, in less secular times, served as a dorm for the General Theological Seminary (in 2007, it became a no-frills hotel, the Desmond Tutu Conference Center).
+Opened in 2013, it resides in a gothic red brick building that, in less secular times, served as a dorm for the General Theological Seminary (in 2007, it became a no-frills hotel, the Desmond Tutu Conference Center).
 It overlooks a classic collegiate quadrangle that feels like a parallel universe.
 And following a major renovation begun by hotel designers Roman & Williams (Ace, Royalton), the interior — 60 rooms and a lobby coffee bar, to date — complement the surroundings and are frill-free no more.

 The retro-inflected lobby is snug but inviting.
 The iPad check-in is paperless and deskless, and a branch of Chicago’s Intelligentsia Coffee gobbles up much of the space (yes, you can sit on the rare occasions a sofa or side chair becomes available).
 Better still is what’s out back.
 Enclosed by more than a dozen historic buildings — the oldest from 1836 and nearly all designated as landmarks — the grounds keep the city and the 21st century at bay, as least for the duration of a stroll.